-"But the seventh year will be a Shabbat of Shabbats for the land, a Shabbat to Hashem.
-You must not plant your field or prune your vineyard..."
+"But on the seventh year, the land shall have a complete rest, a Sabbath for Hashem; your field you shall not sow and your vineyard you shall not prune."
 (25:4)

 During the Sabbatical and Jubilee years, agricultural property and crops are declared ownerless and everyone can partake of the crops.